It's never a bad day on the river

 As we like to say around here, "it's never a bad day on the river".
 This is particularly true of Nova Scotia's sport fishing gem: the Margaree River.
 This historic salmon river is world renowned for its salmon fishing.
 Angling enthusiasts return year-after-year in pursuit of hooking into a mighty Salmo salar.
 A more scenic river would be hard to find.
 You can easily pass any number of days fishing the beautiful pools and runs of the Margaree.
 It is about a 30 minute drive to the Margarees from our location.

 Salmon fishing season generally runs from June 1st to October 31st.
-A salmon fishing license can be obtained at the local Department of Natural Resources office or the local Home Hardware.
-Your host at Iron Mountain Wilderness Cabins is a licensed fishing guide - contact us to arrange a day of guided fishing!
+A salmon fishing license can be obtained at the local Home Hardware Pro Shop.
+Your host at Iron Mountain Wilderness Cabins is also a licensed fishing guide - contact us to arrange a day of guided fishing!

 Don't forget to brush up on your salmon fishing etiquette before jumping into a pool - you will make more friends by observing and respecting the local customs on the river!